mattias-p/linky/README.md

 example_site/path/to/example.md:9: NO_FRAG #non-existing
 ```

-Also notice that an status token has been added to each one of the remaining lines.
+With --check a status token is added to each line.
-A status token of `OK` means that the resolution succeeded.
+`OK` means that resolution succeeded.
 Other tokens represent different kinds of failure.
 For details on how links are resolved see the [link resolution section].